tcgoetz/GarminDB/README.md

 ## Binary Release

 I have just started offering a bianry release for MacOS.
 Binary release for other platforms may be added.
+You can download releases from the [release page](https://github.com/tcgoetz/GarminDB/releases).
+For the MacOS release, unzip it into a directory and then run create_dbs.sh or update_dbs.sh from a Terminal.

 ## From Source